HellenTrotter/alx-system_engineering-devops/0x00-shell_basics/README.md

 15.Script that moves all files beginning with an uppercase letter.
 16.Script that deletes all files beginning with ~.
 17.Script creating multiple directories.
+18.Script that lists all files and directories in the current directory.